blitz-research/libsgd/README.md

 * Install the python devlopment libraries and SWIG.

-* Set the cmake option SGD_PYTHON_TARGET_ENABLED to 1.
-You can do this by passing -DSGD_PYTHON_TARGET_ENABLED=1 to cmake when configuring.
+* Set the cmake option SGD_PYTHON_TARGET_ENABLED to ON.
+You can do this by passing -DSGD_PYTHON_TARGET_ENABLED=ON to cmake when configuring.

 After building and installing, LIBSGD_INSTALL should include an additional python directory containing the SGD python module.